neuromorphicsystems/gen4/README.md

 ### Windows

-Windows users can download a pre-compiled version here: https://drive.google.com/file/d/1zWh9HD7vAskBuiQ_PMLLqWNGFmz6XApy/view?usp=share_link
+Windows users can download a pre-compiled version here: https://drive.google.com/file/d/1zXA6OQVTrDrCOI9DvJtLpN9YL7fcWsUG/view?usp=share_link

-After connection a camera, use https://zadig.akeo.ie to enable the libusb driver.
+After connecting a camera, use https://zadig.akeo.ie to enable the libusb driver.

+You may need to download and install https://aka.ms/vs/17/release/vc_redist.x64.exe.

 Follow the instructions below to build the software from source.